boulder-on/JPassport/README.md

 __-Djava.library.path=[path to lib] -Dforeign.restricted=permit__

 # Performance
 The testing classes I have use JNA, JNA Direct, JPassport and pure Java.
-The performance breaks down as:

-Passing primatives:
-1. Java - About 4.5 times faster than JPassport
-2. JPassport - About 5.5x faster than JNA Direct
-3. JNA Direct - Very good, about 7-8x faster than JNA
-4. JNA

-Passing Arrays:

-There was less of a difference here.
-1. Java - About 4 times faster than JPassport
-2. JPassport - About 1.3x faster than JNA Direct (better at larger array sizes)
-3. JNA Direct - About the same as JNA
-4. JNA

-NOTE: I tried without success to use the jextract tool.

 Performance of method that passes 2 doubles: